by Pastor Mark Downey

 We see the sons of Japhet, Ham and Shem "spreading themselves over the seacoasts . . . among the gentile tribes" (Gen. 10:5 FF), "in their tribes and languages in the regions (in their countries) of (or among) the heathen" (Gen. 10:20, 31 FF).
 In the era just after the Flood, 3000-1200 BC, i.e. the Bronze Age, there appears many distinct racial types represented in paintings and sculptures from Egypt and Mesopotamia.
 By 1600 BC an even greater diversity can be found.
 Each of these types are illustrated as they appear today showing that they were permanent throughout all history and have never undergone any type of transformation.

 The science of ethnology and anthropology have shown that every single racial type that existed prior to the Flood existed after it.
 It cannot be supported or proven scientifically, historically or biblically that all races were destroyed by a flood and then instantly reappeared thereafter.
-God created all races separately on the planet and they each survived the Flood, as did numerous other life forms, by being outside its realm and influence.
+All races and/or permutations lived on the planet and they each survived the Flood, as did numerous other life forms, by being outside its realm and influence.

 Likewise, God's command to Noah to bring every animal of each specie into the Ark (Gen. 6:19) only makes sense with a local regional flood.
 Here is a major problem for fans of the worldwide flood: without any evidence they claim that all of the species of life had been gathered from every corner of the globe and then somehow redistributed to their original location and habitat.
 To put their foot further in their mouth, they are forced to claim that all species of life existed contemporaneously before the Flood, therefore dinosaurs, saber-toothed tigers, trilobites, polar bears, tropical birds, a million different insects . . . well, you get the idea.